jovotech/jovo-framework/platforms/platform-alexa/docs/alexa-conversations.md

 As a convention, the Jovo `build` folder should not be pushed to e.g. your Git repository.
 The `jovo.project.js` can be seen as a single source of truth that generates the contents of the `build` folder.
 For additional files like ACDL files (or maybe outsourcing some of the `jovo.project.js` contents into separate files), we recommend sticking to the `resources/alexa` folder convention.

 The [`deploy` command](./cli-commands.md#deploy) uploads the contents of the Alexa project in the `build` folder to the Alexa Developer Console.
-Before doing that, it converts the ACDL files into a JSON format.
+Before doing that, it compiles the ACDL files into JSON.

 ```sh
 $ jovo deploy:platform alexa